ethereum-optimism/specs/specs/interop/token-bridging.md

 ## `InteropStandardBridge`

-The `InteropStandardBridge` is a predeploy that works as an abstraction on top of the `L2toL2CrossDomainMessenger` for token bridging.
+The `InteropStandardBridge` is a predeploy that works as an abstraction on top of the [L2ToL2CrossDomainMessenger][l2-to-l2] for token bridging.
+The `L2ToL2CrossDomainMessenger` is used for replay protection, domain binding and access to additional message information.
-It includes two functions:
+The `InteropStandardBridge` includes two functions for bridging:

 - `sendERC20`: initializes a cross-chain transfer of a `SuperchainERC20`
 by burning the tokens locally and sending a message to the `InteropStandardBridge`